Watson1978/MacRuby-DoJo/source/_posts/en/2012-04-02-pointer-class.markdown

 ### Pointer.magic_cookie
-Returns a new pointer instance which cast an immediate value to (void *).
+Returns a new Pointer instance which cast an immediate value to (void *).

 - magic_cookie(val) -> Pointer
   - [PARAM] val:
 	- Passes an immediate value to cast.
   - [RETURN]
-	- Returns a new pointer instance.
+	- Returns a new Pointer instance.

 ### Pointer#type